1j01/pipes/README.md

 ## TODO

-- Expose options in the UI (and save to local storage)
+- Save options to local storage, or maybe in the URL

-- Handle different joint options (currently only does "mixed" (which is the best option anyways, except I haven't implemented proper elbow joints))
+- Custom textures with drag and drop (and also a file input) (maybe multiple textures, for it to choose from randomly)

 - Proper elbow joints (currently uses a sphere (smaller than the ball joint so it doesn't stick out) rather than a section of a torus);
   could use [spline extrusion](https://threejs.org/examples/#webgl_geometry_extrude_splines) rather than trying to align a torus section every which way